dikhan/terraform-provider-openapi/README.md

 ````

 The install script will download the most recent [terraform-provider-openapi release](https://github.com/dikhan/terraform-provider-openapi/releases)
 and install it in the terraform plugins folder ````~/.terraform.d/plugins```` as described above.
 The terraform plugins
-folder should contain both the terraform-provider-openapi provider and the provider's symlink pointing at it.
+folder should contain the newly installed open api customer terraform provider with the name provider in the installation (PROVIDER_NAME=goa) ```terraform-provider-goa```.

 ````
 $ ls -la ~/.terraform.d/plugins
 total 29656
 drwxr-xr-x  4 dikhan  staff       128  3 Jul 15:13 .
 drwxr-xr-x  4 dikhan  staff       128  3 Jul 13:53 ..
--rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-openapi
+-rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-goa
-lrwxr-xr-x  1 dikhan  staff        63  3 Jul 15:11 terraform-provider-goa -> /Users/dikhan/.terraform.d/plugins/terraform-provider-openapi
 ````

 ### Using the OpenAPI Terraform provider